 The natural heritage provincial ranking system (provincial S-rank) is used by the MNRF NHIC to set protection priorities for rare species and natural communities.
-The following status definitions were taken from NatureServe Explorer's (2015) National and Subnational Conservation Status Definitions available at http://explorer.natureserve.org/nsranks.htm:
+The following status definitions were taken from NatureServe Explorer's (2015) 1 S-rank: National and Subnational Conservation Status Definitions available at http://explorer.natureserve.org/nsranks.htm:

 SX - Presumed Extirpated-Species or community is believed to be extirpated from the province.
 Not located despite intensive searches of historical sites and other appropriate habitat, and virtually no likelihood that it will be rediscovered.
 SH- Possibly Extirpated (Historical)-Species or community occurred historically in the province, and there is some possibility that it may be rediscovered.
 Its presence may not have been verified in the past 20-40 years.
-A species or community occurred historically in the province, and there is some possibility that it may be rediscovered. without such a 20-40 year delay if the only known occurrences in a province were destroyed or if it had been extensively and unsuccessfully looked for.
+A species or community could become SH without such a 20-40 year delay if the only known occurrences in a province were destroyed or if it had been extensively and unsuccessfully looked for.

-\$1 - Critically Imperiled - Critically imperiled in the province because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as very steep declines making it especially vulnerable to extirpation from the province.

-\$2-Imperiled-Imperiled in the province because of rarity due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the province.
+S1 - Critically Imperiled - Critically imperiled in the province because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as very steep declines making it especially vulnerable to extirpation from the province.
+S2-Imperiled-Imperiled in the province because of rarity due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the province.

-\$3 - Vulnerable-Vulnerable in the province due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.

-S4 - Apparently Secure-Uncommon but not rare; some cause for long-term concern due to declines or other factors.
+S3 - Vulnerable-Vulnerable in the province due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.
+S4 - Apparently Secure-Uncommon but not rare: some cause for long-term concern due to declines or other factors.

-\$5 - Secure-Common, widespread, and abundant in the nation or state/province.
+S5 - Secure-Common, widespread, and abundant in the nation or state/province.